all2gos/all2gos.github.io/index.md

-I may not be an expert in chemistry, but my models are🧪 💻
+I may not be an expert in chemistry, but my models are🧪💻

 Here is my portfolio, a list of published articles, accomplishments etc.